The Footsteps of Jesus

 regarded as a token for good.
 We would say, for the encouragement of the

-holiness; that there may be grace—in the desire of grace; as, doubtless,
+holiness; that there may be grace — in the desire of grace; as doubtless as

 How delightful is the thought that heaven is a land of

-perfect holiness.
-The good work, begun in the day of conviction, will then
+perfect holiness!
+The good work, begun in the day of conviction, will

-be complete.
-The mournful cry, "O wretched man that I am, who shall deliver
+then be complete.
+The mournful cry, "O wretched man that I am, who shall

-me from the body of this death," will not be heard there; for over all the
+deliver me from the body of this death," will not be heard there; for over

-principles of indwelling corruption a final victory will be gained.
-To one,
+all the principles of indwelling corruption — a final victory will be

-in the days of His flesh, and she a guilty one, the Savior said, "Go, and
+gained.
+To one, in the days of His flesh, and she a guilty one, the Savior

-sin no more."
-But what will be His language to His people as they are
+said, "Go, and sin no more!"
+But what will be His language to His people as

-received in through the gates into the eternal city?
-He will say, not "go,
+they are received into the gates into the eternal city?
+He will say, not

-and sin no more"—but "come, and sin no more!"
+"go, and sin no more" — but "come, and sin no more!"
 O blessed prospect!
 O

-transporting thought!—to sin no more—to be done forever with it—done with it
+transporting thought! — to sin no more — to be done forever with it — done

 "There we shall see His face,